Why I hate being a tourist

 Authentic travel in India to me is:

-– sitting on the living room floor around an open fire during the naming puja (religious ritual) for my partner Ajay’s nephew,
+– sitting on the living room floor around an open fire during the naming puja (religious ritual) for Ajay’s nephew,

 – going shopping for diyas (lights) and flowers during the pre-Diwali madness in Delhi with Ajay’s Mother,